CurlyWurly-1/PIC_16f877a_ADC_to_ESP8266/README.md

 N.B.
 Please note the following to get this working/ You need:

 - Pic 16f877a (programmed with the code here)
+- 4Mhz crystal and 2 X 22pf capacitors (any ceramic will do)
+- Small pushbutton switch (for reset)
 - 5V Power supply
 - 3.3 volt regulator (TS1086)
 - ESP8266 (Version 1)